 Hands are made up of more bones and moving parts than most other areas of the body.
 When they’re healthy, these parts all work together.
-They perform a large number of tasks.
+They do a large number of tasks.
 Hands do everything from very delicate movements to feats of strength.

 Bones are hard tissues that give your hand shape and stability.